 High school can be tough—especially when you combine extracurricular activities, tough classes, SAT or ACT prep, and something resembling a social life.
 So it’s no surprise that most high school students anticipate the unstructured days of summer break with a thirst equal to that of a man crossing a desert.
 While every student deserves a break now and then, high school students have at least one concern that should motivate them to keep busy during summer break: college admissions.
-For most students, summer is the time to get a head start on college admissions.
-It’s the one time of year when they have the freedom to chart their own paths.
+Summer is the best time to get a head start on college admissions.
+It’s the one time of year when you have the freedom to dictate how you spend your days.
 What you choose to do when you have this freedom says a lot about who you are as a student and as a person, so college admissions officers pay attention to what you do during summer break.

 When it comes to summer vacation, it’s not what you do that really matters—it’s that you do something.
 Colleges want to see that you like to put your free time to good use.
 That doesn’t mean that you can’t while away a few afternoons by the pool, as long as you use the rest of your afternoons to accomplish something.
 Here are some ideas for how to use your summer break to boost your chances of college admission.

 Since you’re out of school, you have a bit more freedom to travel, so you may be able to visit the campuses of some of the colleges you’re interested in applying to.
 If the colleges you really want to attend are just too far away for a visit, consider visiting some local colleges that you’re not particularly interested in.
 Such visits can give you a better feel for the difference between, say, an urban and a suburban campus or a public and a private college.
 And you never know: You just might find that a local school that you’ve overlooked has everything you want in a college.